A Guide to the Stunning, Scandalous Swedish Royal Family

 Getty Images; E!
 Illustration

-Want to know more about the royals Kate Middleton and Prince William were visiting this week in Sweden?
+The United Kingdom's royal family has seemingly cornered the market on intrigue, but their neighbors to the northeast haven't exactly been resting on their historical laurels.

-Not just are they stunning, fashion-conscious people, but the sprawling family—Kate and Will just took tea with heir to the throne Crown Princess Victoria, her husband Prince Daniel and their picture-perfect children at their home, Haga Palace—packs a punch of intrigue to rival any modern-day monarchy.
-You may not be able to beat the Brits when it comes to medieval history (there was only one Henry VIII, after all...and luckily at that, for the kingdom's women), but the Swedes aren't exactly saints.
+The sprawling Swedish monarchy has actually been going toe-to-toe with the Brits for centuries as far as the stuff of legend goes (England had Henry VIII and Queen Elizabeth I, but...Vikings!), and though nowadays a British royal can't say a word without it being news, the Swedes know how to make any kind of headline—and they've made them all.

-Currently presided over for the last 44 years by King Carl XVI Gustaf, the Swedish royal family has been enmeshed in its own share of scandal, all of which has ultimately served to entertain more than offend a kingdom that relishes juicy royal headlines as much as the next parliamentary democracy but still holds the family in a certain untouchable esteem.
+Presided over for 46 years by King Carl XVI Gustaf, the Swedish royal family has been enmeshed in its own share of controversy, most of which has ultimately served to entertain more than offend a kingdom that relishes juicy royal headlines as much as the next parliamentary democracy but still holds the family in a certain untouchable esteem.

 Because they're their royal family, after all.